karlek/keigo/README.md

    - [keigo](http://go.pkgdoc.org/github.com/karlek/keigo)

-glogger
+usage
 =====

-The glogger program can log user input in an windows environment to file.
+The keigo program can log user input in an windows environment to file.
-Default output path is relative to where the command is executed and is called 'glogger.out'.
+Default output path is relative to where the command is executed and is called 'keigo.out'.

 installation
 ------------

-    go get github.com/karlek/keigo/cmd/glogger
+    go get github.com/karlek/keigo/cmd/keigo

 public domain
 -------------